 Alcoholism, drug addiction and mental illness are real medical conditions that can affect anyone.
 Effective treatments are available and people do recover.
 One in four families experiences either a mental health or substance abuse problem.
 Summit County residents have a rich array of services and supports available to them through the ADM Board system.

 The ADM Board of Directors is comprised of 14 community volunteers who provide leadership in policy formation and fund allocation.
 They, along with ADM Board staff, assess community needs, plan, and manage public resources in order to provide essential services.
-The 2016-2017 Community Plan may be found here.

 In addition, we are grateful for strong support from our community.
-More than 80% of the ADM Board’s system resources come from the property tax levy approved by Summit County voters.
+About 77% of the ADM Board’s system resources come from the property tax levy approved by Summit County voters.
 Through this strong local support, the ADM Board helps thousands of uninsured or underinsured people get the help they need to achieve and sustain their recovery.
 In addition, the Board partners with local communities to provide education and prevention programming aimed at helping individuals develop the knowledge and skills necessary to lessen the impact and likelihood of developing a mental health and/or substance use disorder.
 Every community has benefited from an ADM Board funded agency or program.